Davorin Popović: Biography

-Popović was born on 23 September 1946 in Sarajevo, FPR Yugoslavia, present-day Bosnia and Herzegovina.
+Popović was born on 23 September 1946 in Sarajevo, FPR Yugoslavia, present-day Bosnia and Herzegovina to Croatian parents.
 His close lifelong friendship with renowned basketball player Mirza Delibašić led to the duo becoming inextricably linked to the bohemian lifestyle of Sarajevo.
 In his youth, Popović was a successful basketball player himself.
 During his career, he earned nicknames including "Pimpek", "Davor", "Dačo" or simply "Pjevač" (literally the Singer) due to his unique voice.

 In parallel with his work in Indexi, Popović pursued a solo career between 1975 and 1996, albeit in a non-continuous manner.
 On most of his solo works one or another line-up of Indexi played as backing studio musicians, so his solo career is closely related with that of the band itself.
 This was also stressed in the album titles when they are usually credited to "Davorin and Indexi" or similar.
 During the siege of Sarajevo in 1995, he represented Bosnia and Herzegovina at the Eurovision Song Contest in Dublin with the song "Dvadeset prvi vijek" ("21st Century"), finishing in 19th place of the 23 entries.

-Some of the most popular songs commonly associated with Indexi were actually issued as Popović's solo works, such as "I pad je let" ("The Fall Is Flying Too") or "U tebi se žena rađa" ("You're Becoming a Woman") from his debut LP Svaka je ljubav ista (osim one prave) (Every Love Is the Same (Except The True One)) from 1976, which was oddly the first studio album with entirely new songs that was recorded by Indexi as a group, having previously issuing singles and compilations rather than studio albums.
+Some of the most popular songs commonly associated with Indexi were actually issued as Popović's solo works, such as "I pad je let" ("Even a fall is a flight") or "U tebi se žena rađa" ("You're Becoming a Woman") from his debut LP Svaka je ljubav ista (osim one prave) (Every Love Is the Same (Except The True One)) from 1976, which was oddly the first studio album with entirely new songs that was recorded by Indexi as a group, having previously issuing singles and compilations rather than studio albums.
 It was however released as his solo effort because the band was working on their progressive masterpiece "Modra Rijeka" ("Dark-Blue River") at that time.

 Music on Popović's solo albums is generally closer to mainstream pop rock and easy listening schlager songs, although some retained the trademark Indexi rock formula.